raskong/raskong.github.io/Vehicle_type.md

 <figure>
   <img src="/Final_Project\Figures\Vehicle_type_X_contri_factor.png" alt="" style="width:100%; height:auto;">
-  <figcaption><i style="font-size: smaller;">Figure 3V: paired count of Vehicle type vs contributing factor </i></figcaption>
+  <figcaption><i style="font-size: smaller;">Figure 3: Scatterplot with variable size - paired count of Vehicle type vs contributing factor </i></figcaption>
 </figure>

 To gain a clearer understanding of whether certain types of vehicles are more destructive than others, we've created a scatterplot below.
 This plot compares the number of people injured to the vehicle type, normalized with respect to the total count of vehicles.
 When we look at the plot we don't se a great difference in the veicle type as a attribute to the of destrutive it is.
-There is mabye a small tendency that bigger.
+There is mabye a small tendency that bigger cars are a bit safer.

 <figure>
   <img src="/Final_Project\Figures\Vehicle_type_X_Persons_injured_norm.png" alt="" style="width:100%; height:auto;">
-  <figcaption><i style="font-size: smaller;">Figure 4V: paired count of Vehicle type vs persons injured</i></figcaption>
+  <figcaption><i style="font-size: smaller;">Figure 4:Scatterplot with variable size - paired count of Vehicle type vs persons injured</i></figcaption>
 </figure>